 As a graduate student, Isabel created an innovative partnership between Tricycle and the VCU School of Social Work, which supported her collaborative work in the development of Richmond’s Healthy Corner Store Initiative, which later became Corner Farm.
 She previously worked with Slow Food USA in Brooklyn, NY as the Network Manager, where she supported local chapters all over the United States in the fight for a better & more equitable food system.
-Isabel received her Master’s degree in Social Work Administration with a concentration in Food Justice from Virginia Commonwealth University.
+Isabel received her Master’s degree in Social Work Administration from Virginia Commonwealth University while concentrating on food access programming.
 While there, she also completed a Post-Baccalaureate certificate in Nonprofit Management and was a scholarship recipient for Growing Power’s Growing Food and Justice for All Initiative.
-She rejoined Tricycle in 2015 and now oversees Tricycles’ mission programs, data, and operations.
+She rejoined Tricycle in 2015 and now oversees Tricycles’ programs, data, and operations.
 Currently serving on the board for the Neighborhood Resource Center, Isabel lives in Fulton with her husband, their two dogs and a growing flock of chickens.

 Words to live by

 Living simply is not a step backward.

 Our office is in an old gas station, it’s basically one large room that holds working space for all our staff, our kitchen, and our inventory refrigerator and backstock.
 While chaotic, there are days that I look up from whatever work I’m engaged in, and see all the amazing folks I’m lucky enough to work with everyday on issues we really care about…these are my favorite moments.